Enterprise / Corporate Deployment How-To for IT Administrators

 Mixed Environments

-If some users in your organization are still running older, key-based builds, Office Timeline recommends upgrading all users to an ABL build to standardize authentication and licensing.
-The two systems can technically coexist, but license management will only apply to users on ABL.
+If some users in your organization are still running older, key-based builds, Office Timeline recommends upgrading all users to an recent build to standardize authentication and licensing.
+The two systems can technically coexist, but license management will only apply to users on 13.01.00.00 or newer.

 Recommended upgrade checklist